cs-uob/COMSM0085/exercises/part2/src/scrape/soup.md

 Download [this python script](../resources/scrape.py) to the directory that contains your `cattax` folder (_not_ into `cattax` itself).
-On the command line, you should be able to run this script with `python scrape.py`.
+On the command line, you should be able to run this script with `python3 scrape.py`.
 You'll see that it prints out a series of lines related to all the files in `cattax`.

 Open `scrape.py` in an editor and inspect what it is doing.
 The script imports